 Some people decide to go on a health kick when their birthday rolls around.
-Make a resolution for their big day.
-I am not against that, but it is as if this year I unconsciously decided to do the opposite this year.
+They make a resolution for their big day.
+I am not against that, but it appears that this year, I unconsciously decided to do the opposite.
 Instead of walking a few extra miles each day to keep the hands of time from spinning past me, I dove right into a week of sweets, frozen confections and pie.

 I am not much of a sweets lover by nature.
-I like a small slice of cake every now and then but it has to be just right.
-I don’t eat sweets just for the sake of eating sweets.
-I like a nice homemade pie or cake made from scratch.
-I can hold out until I see something I like.
+I like a small slice of cake every now and then, but it has to be just right, because I don’t eat sweets just for the sake of eating sweets.
+A nice homemade pie or cake made from scratch is what I crave.
+Until then, I can hold out until I see something I like.

 I had neglected to remember that I had been asked to be a “celebrity” judge for an event to raise money for Indianapolis School on Wheels, an educational charity to help homeless children in Indianapolis.
 I was asked to judge all of the pies in the fruit category.
 Well, my dessert hiatus would start after that.

 My kind sister brought me over a bushel of ripe pears this week as well.
 I made a few dishes for dinner incorporating.
 The pear-Parmesan salad is so delicious!
 There were 6 pears left over that needed to be used.
 I thought of no better way to consume them than by making a pear upside down cake.
 Just one slice and I was off the wagon again.

 And I STILL hadn’t made the apple pie blondies that I had been thinking of all week!

 My kids and I visited Taylor Farm Market and I left with a few large apples, excited to finally be using them to make an easy dessert recipe!